wooden spoon filled with spirulina on top pile of spirulina powder

 Spirulina Powder 101: Why You Should Try This Microalgae

 Spirulina is one of the oldest single-cell organisms on Earth.
 This edible superfood is a filamentous and unicellular blue-green alga that turns sunlight into micro-nutrients supporting life and providing energy.
 It was first discovered and used by the Aztecs around the 16th century.
-Today, Spirulina is used as a nutritional supplement in over 77 counties.
+Today, Spirulina is used as a nutritional supplement in over 77 countries.

 • Spirulina: An Overview